getify/Functional-Light-JS/manuscript/ch9.md

 <img src="images/fig7.png" align="left" width="20%" hspace="20" vspace="20">

 Let's illustrate with a well-known data structure: the binary tree.
 A binary tree is a node (just an object!) that has at most two references to other nodes (themselves binary trees), typically referred to as *left* and *right* child trees.
-Each node in the tree holds one value of the overall data structure:
+Each node in the tree holds one value of the overall data structure.

 For ease of illustration, we'll make our binary tree a binary search tree (BST).
 However, the operations we'll identify work the same for any regular non-BST binary tree.